mingster/riben.life/web/doc/NOTIFICATION/FUNCTIONAL-REQUIREMENTS-NOTIFICATION.md

 #### 3.5.2 Store-Level Preferences

-**FR-NOTIF-075:** Store admins must be able to enable/disable each notification method for their store:
+**FR-NOTIF-075:** Store admins must be able to enable/disable external notification channels for their store (only if enabled by system admin):

-- On-site notifications
-- Email notifications
-- LINE notifications
+- LINE notifications (plugin)
-- WhatsApp notifications
+- WhatsApp notifications (plugin)
-- WeChat notifications
+- WeChat notifications (plugin)
-- SMS notifications
+- SMS notifications (plugin)
-- Telegram notifications
+- Telegram notifications (plugin)
-- Push notifications
+- Push notifications (plugin)

+**Note:** Built-in channels (on-site, email) cannot be disabled and are always available.

 **FR-NOTIF-076:** When a notification method is disabled for a store: